guillaume-gricourt/HmnFusion/README.md

 </pre>

 ### Run Workflow HmnFusion
-Running combined *extractfusion* and *quantification* with one commandi line:
+Running combined *extractfusion* and *quantification* with one command-line:
 <pre>
 docker run -it \
     --rm \